 So, let’s say you’re ready to visit Myakka State Park in Sarasota.
 Pay your $6 entrance fee ($6 per car, fees vary if you’re on a bike or a tour bus) at the ranger station.
 What are some things you can do there?
 Here’s the scoop.

 - Take a boat tour.
 The flat-bottom boat will take you out on Upper Myakka Lake, where you’ll feel the breeze on the water.
 If you’re OK with the price, we think this is the best way to get an overview of the park and some fun banter about the park’s history and wildlife, provided by the captain.
 You will likely see alligators as well.
 Boat tours last about an hour and are $20 per adult and $12 per child over age 3.
 Boat tours are offered five times a day (weather permitting) between 9 a.m. and 5 p.m. but are more frequent during busier times.
 Tours are first come, first served.
 No reservations are accepted in advance.
-For more details about the boat tours, read one of our previous articles.
+For more details about the boat tours, read the article from our other blog, Florida Culture.
+Or, check out one of our older articles….an oldie but goodie.

 - Take a hike.
 Literally.
 Put on some good waking shoes, and hike Myakka River State Park’s many walking trails.
 In fact, there are more than 38 miles of trails to explore, and they’re maintained by the Florida Trail Association.
 At one trail not far from the ranger station, you can climb to the top of a tower and take in the view from a canopy walkway (the hike is about 45 minutes roundtrip).
 If you park near the Myakka Outpost, which is also where you buy tickets for the boat and tram tours, you’ll find lots of trails you can explore.
 Here’s a more detailed map of biking and walking trails.
 There also are 12 miles of equestrian trails where you’ll feel like a real pioneer (here’s a map).
 Whether you’re on foot, bike, or horse, check at the ranger station to find out which trails may be flooded out or overgrown during the summer or early fall.